How much money YouTubers make and how you can do it too

 Both these platforms demand unique and sustaining content – let me warn you, it’s not easy to keep up with.
 But, if you’re ready to put in your time, effort and talent, you never know, it may just pay off!

 Youtube’s statistics are pretty mind-boggling.
 According to Alexa rankings, YouTube is the second most-visited site in the world, only behind Google, which owns the platform.
-Localized in 88 countries, across 76 languages and with over 1 billion hours of YouTube videos watched daily, 70% of viewers use YouTube to help solve a problem (now you know how we deal with life).
-The channel’s popularity means being a YouTube creator is now recognized as a professional full-time job 😯
+Localized in 88 countries, across 76 languages and with over 5 billion hours of YouTube videos watched daily, 70% of viewers use YouTube to help solve a problem (now you know how we deal with life).
+The channel’s popularity means being a YouTube creator is now recognized as a full-time professional job.
+And the best part of being a Youtube creator is that anyone can do it.
+The only things they may need are unique ideas, a good camera for shooting videos, a reliable internet connection (which can be checked by using platforms such as test my speed), and great determination.

 How do YouTubers earn money?